 With this argument, it is seemingly unnecessary to wear those gloves or finger protectors just to lessen the onset of callouses.
 Real guitarists do have calloused fingers.
 Moreover, if the tips of your fingers become calloused, chances are, you will no longer feel any pain on your fingertips.
 But more often, if you have been playing guitar successively and stop playing the guitar for several months, you would notice that the calloused skin readily falls off, and new skin which is more tender will soon occupy the previous spot of the calloused skin.
 Here, is when your problem would start.
 The next time you would start fingering the guitar strings, you would feel pain because the calloused skin already fell off.
 In such a case, you will surely be needing a finger protector.
 Moreover, if your guitar strings are hard, you may end up hurting your fingers badly.
-Hence, you will need finger protectors.
+Hence, you will need one.

-It is definitely not necessary to buy those finger protectors and use them when playing guitar.
+It is definitely not necessary to buy those finger protectors and use them when playing guitar or ukelele.
 However, if you want to get better and better at guitar playing, you will surely undergo episodes of painful fingers.
 Hence, you may alleviate your pain by wearing these finger protectors.
 Moreover, there are advantages concomitant with its use.
 It can spare you the hassles of having calloused fingertips.
 It can also spare you the agony of having painful calloused fingertips.
 The thing is, if you want extra protection for your fingers, it is but reasonable to equip your fingers with these protectors.

 Playing the guitar requires constant practice.
 It is not a push-button skill that can always come out at its optimum level if you don’t practice.
 Hence, you need to practice.
 Moreover, you need to practice often if your life revolves around playing guitar and if it is your occupation.
 In such a case, you would surely be needing a finger protector.